The Attribute

 Example: a cat owner

-Noun in Possessive Case:
+Noun in the Possessive Case:

 A noun in the possessive case can function as an attribute.